JuliarGubolin/sql-learning/README.md

 ## Chapter 8: `JOIN` CLAUSE

 This chapter explain **three types** of JOIN clause: INNER JOIN, LEFT JOIN and RIGHT (OUTER) JOIN.
 Let's start with INNER JOIN.
+The images illustrating the JOINS are from [W3Schools website](https://www.w3schools.com/sql/sql_join.asp).

 ### 1. `INNER JOIN`

-INNER JOIN is used to return records that have commom columns in both tables.
-I found a good image to explain visually on [W3Schools website](https://www.w3schools.com/sql/sql_join.asp).
+`INNER JOIN` is used to return records that have commom columns in both tables.

 ![INNER JOIN FROM W3SCHOOLS](image-1.png)

 This type is used with `FROM` statement and just returns records that exists in both tables.
+In addiction: INNER JOIN does not allow null vales.
+So, if you want to see NULL values, you should use `LEFT JOIN`.

+### 2. `LEFT JOIN`

+`LEFT JOIN` is used to return all records from the left table and the records that mached records from the righ table.
+The author recommends to use always `LEFT JOIN` with the table with "all records" on the LEFT of the clause because `RIGHT JOIN` is barely used and must be avoided.

+### 3. `RIGHT JOIN` and `OUTER JOIN`

+Both clauses are barely used and SQLite does not support them.
+Because of that, the book does not show examples of this two clauses.